Louisiana State Police say senior officer at Ronald Greene scene did not initially report his camera footage - KESQ

 Ron Haley, an attorney for the family, said the troopers should be arrested.
 “Everyone that put their hands on Ronald Greene should be arrested and two minutes after they are arrested, anyone that participated in the cover-up should follow them right into the jail cell,” Haley told CNN on Friday.

-Videos from body cameras attached to Clary, Trooper Chris Hollingsworth, Trooper Kory York, and Trooper Dakota DeMoss were made public Friday.
+Videos from body cameras worn by Clary, Trooper Chris Hollingsworth, Trooper Kory York, and Trooper Dakota DeMoss were made public Friday.

 And on Monday, Louisiana State Police Capt.
 Nick Manale said that after further review, “personnel discovered three videos utilized in the internal affairs investigation were not part of the evidence submitted to District Attorney Belton with the original case report.